 While there are many excellent sources of information to be found, they may be difficult to access by busy carers and largely take no account of the culture of Irish people.
 Rather than try to reinvent the wheel, we are blessed to be able to draw upon some of the excellent resources of Alzheimer Society of Ireland.
 The personal stories, different Irish accents, ways of speaking and humour are likely to be familiar and comforting to anxious carers.

 We have collected together a number of their short videos HERE.

 Find advice and resources about finding an outside carer HERE.

 Mary Tilki looks at the question, is there something different about Irish people with dementia?

-The series will especially include information, support and strategies for self–care to protect the physical and mental health of the carer.
-Expert webinars on a range of topics will encourage carer families to have difficult conversations as early as possible and will provide information and advice about planning for the future.
-The webinars will be recorded and made accessible to carers who are not able to participate in live events.
+The series includes information, support and strategies for self–care to protect the physical and mental health of the carer.
+Expert webinars on a range of topics encourage carer families to have difficult conversations as early as possible and provide information and advice about planning for the future.
+The webinars have been recorded and made accessible to carers who are not able to participate in live events.

-Although expert advice and information will be provided, the Cuimhne Carers Project is about learning what works from each other – carers and people with dementia.
-Our secure online forum has been established so carers can communicate confidentially with each other, share the thoughts and feelings they might be unwilling to share with family members, swap tips and ways of coping and generally support each other in their caring roles.
+Although expert advice and information is provided, the Cuimhne Carers Project is about learning what works from each other – carers and people with dementia.

 The website also provides information and resources about Irish organisations providing dementia or relevant services at local level.
 It will also provide information about mainstream specialist services or resources such as Dementia UK, Alzheimer’s Society, Carers UK, Age UK.